FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 ## OAuth modes

 None of the specifications cover how OAuth is actually integrated into applications.
 Whoops!
 But as a developer, that's what you care about.
 They also don't cover the different workflows or processes that leverage OAuth.
-They leave almost everything up to the implementor (the person who writes the OAuth Server) and integrator (the person who integrates their application with that OAuth server).
+They leave almost everything up to the implementer (the person who writes the OAuth Server) and integrator (the person who integrates their application with that OAuth server).

 Rather than just reword the information in the specifications (yet again), let's create a vocabulary for real-world integrations and implementations of OAuth.
 We'll call them **OAuth modes**.